 A special lamp is used with a long speculum so that light can reach the deepest recesses of the ear canal.
 Very often the ear is clogged with wax or the exudates caused by chronic infection and these must be removed.
 Care is taken not to further injure the sensitive lining of the external ear canal.

 The skin lining the ear canal may be inflamed as an extension of a skin irritation affecting the whole of the dog’s skin.
 In spring and autumn during periods of molting, some dogs develop a general skin ailment associated with reddening and irritation.
 The lining of the ears appears red but the ears are dry and clean.

-Dogs with very thick hair growing inside the ear canals are very prone to develop severe ear infection during the hot weather.
+Dogs with very thick hair growing inside the ear canals are very prone to develop severe ear infections during the hot weather.